Ceres Life Graybar Ascend

 Use our calculator to see how much guaranteed income your annuity can provide.

-At Diversified Insurance Brokers, we help you evaluate annuities like Graybar Ascend the right way: not just “what’s the cap today,” but how the contract fits your timeline, liquidity needs, tax status, and the role you want this money to play in your plan.
+At Diversified Insurance Brokers, we help you evaluate annuities like Graybar Ascend the right way: not just what the cap is today, but how the contract fits your timeline, liquidity needs, tax status, and the role you want this money to play in your plan.
 A well-chosen fixed indexed annuity can reduce sequence-of-returns pressure, provide a more stable accumulation sleeve, and create flexibility for future income planning.
-A poorly matched annuity can feel restrictive—usually because liquidity and horizon were misunderstood at the start.
+A poorly matched annuity can feel restrictive — usually because liquidity and horizon were misunderstood at the start.
+This page walks through how Graybar Ascend works, how the optional bonus changes the tradeoffs, what to watch for in surrender and withdrawal rules, and how to compare it against other FIAs and fixed-rate annuities — without getting lost in sales language.

 Graybar Ascend — What It Is (Plain-English Snapshot)

 Graybar Ascend is a deferred fixed indexed annuity funded by a single premium.
-It is built for retirement accumulation first—meaning the primary “job” is to grow contract value with principal protection, using a combination of fixed interest and index-linked crediting strategies.
+It is built for retirement accumulation first — meaning the primary job is to grow contract value with principal protection, using a combination of fixed interest and index-linked crediting strategies.
 It is typically evaluated as a longer-horizon tool, because it includes a surrender period during which excess withdrawals may incur charges.

-Conceptually, it works like this: you choose how to allocate your premium among available strategies (fixed and/or index-linked).
-During each contract year, the index-linked strategy measures index movement and credits interest based on the selected method (subject to caps, participation rates, or similar limits).
+Conceptually, it works like this: you choose how to allocate your premium among available strategies — fixed and index-linked.
+During each contract year, the index-linked strategy measures index movement and credits interest based on the selected method, subject to caps, participation rates, or spreads.
 At the end of the term, your credited interest locks in and the strategy resets for the next contract year.
+If your selected index strategy has a down year, the typical outcome is that you receive 0% credited interest for that period from index performance rather than a negative credit.
+That is the core appeal: participation in positive index years, while reducing the emotional and mathematical impact of negative market years inside this annuity sleeve.

 How Fixed Indexed Annuity Crediting Actually Works